microsoftgraph/msgraph-sdk-powershell/README.md

 3. Generate, pack and optionally publish Microsoft Graph service PowerShell modules by tags.
 For a complete list of tags, see [OpenApiSplice](https://github.com/microsoftgraph/msgraph-openapi-introspection).

     Edit `.\config\ModulesMapping.jsonc` by adding key-value pairs of the tags you want to generate modules for.
-The key corresponds the to be generated module name and value is regex expression that will be used to query an OpenAPI document for your desired tag from [OpenApiSplice](https://github.com/microsoftgraph/msgraph-openapi-introspection).
+The key is the name of the module to be generated and the value is a regex expression that will be used to query [OpenApiSplice](https://github.com/microsoftgraph/msgraph-openapi-introspection) for an OpenAPI document for your module.

     To generate v1.0 modules, run the following script: